weareflip/weareflip-programming-tests/readme.md

 A robotic rover has been landed by NASA on a plateau on Mars.

-This plateau, which is curiously rectangular, must be navigated by the rover so that its on `board camera can get a complete view of the surrounding terrain to send back to Earth.
+This plateau, which is curiously rectangular, must be navigated by the rover so that its onboard camera can get a complete view of the surrounding terrain to send back to Earth.

 A rover's position is represented by a combination of an x and y co-ordinates and a letter representing one of the four cardinal compass points which are **(NORTH, EAST, SOUTH, WEST)**.